 FAQs

-Find out more about Witness Familiarisation and our services
+Find out more about our witness familiarisation services

 Witness familiarisation is a process which provides witnesses with a comprehensive understanding of the theory, practice and procedure of giving evidence and what is expected of them when they are required to give evidence.